 We also celebrate the work done in our dance clubs in KS2 with an evening ‘pick and mix’ dance show performance for parents.

-Our school achieved the Sainsbury’s Schools Silver Mark and we are striving for the maintain the Silver award in the future.
+Our school achieved the Sainsbury’s Schools Gold Mark and we are striving for the maintain the Gold award in the future.

 In Year 6, children are able to take part in a week’s residential.
 This is a great opportunity for them to develop confidence, teamwork skills and to overcome challenges.
 Outdoor activities on offer include bridge building, high ropes, kayaking and a day at the Roaches.